-Stephanie Nisan oflocated in Southern California emphasizes that “Every one deserves a home for the holidays- even if just temporary.
+Stephanie Nisan of very happy new year for many pups in need! "located in Southern California emphasizes that “Every one deserves a home for the holidays- even if just temporary.
 One of the most crucial and beneficial ways to help rescues during the holidays is to foster.
 The holidays are an incredibly busy time for everyone, including rescues.
 A short-term foster is not only a great way to capture the spirit of the season but a good way to learn how fostering works!
-Most likely, you'll discover you like fostering and want to continue, which could lead to a very happy new year for many pups in need! "
+Most likely, you'll discover you like fostering and want to continue, which could lead to a

 2. Donate natural cleaning supplies

 Morgan Hudson of, located in Denver, CO – shares that "Shelters always need supplies to keep their shelter clean and prevent the spread of disease.
 Items like bleach, dish soap, laundry detergent, trash bags and disinfecting wipes are always in great demand, and even better, have no expiration date!"

 3. Donate Gear For Training

 in Denver, CO is a rescue group that trains rescue dogs to become service animals for disabled veterans.
 Erin Conley is the Director of Communications of – and she suggests donating specialized gear to help with training: “Shelters and rescues appreciate specialized gear for training, like 6’ webbed leashes (in basic black), 22″ and 24″ collars, and PetSafe 3-in-1 Harnesses”